-Liberty Utilities is required to provide the Safety Division with actual cutouts of the worst section within any bare steel main segment replaced prior to reconciling any cost adjustments for associated construction season.
-Cutouts are required to be approximately 12 inches to 24 inches in length.
-They are also required to provide a written report accompanying the actual cutouts in that includes: photographs the replaced bare steel segment; a general description of the condition of the pipe; the street address from which it was taken; age of material; original wall thickness; measured depth of deepest pit of the cutout; operating pressure of replaced pipe; pH of soil condition of cutout surrounds; results of testing for microbiological acid producing bacteria (APB) and sulfate reducing bacteria (colonies per ML); and identification of the threshold of high bacteria counts.
+Liberty Utilities was required to provide the Safety Division with actual cutouts of the worst section within any bare steel main segment replaced prior to reconciling any cost adjustments for associated construction season.
+Cutouts were required to be approximately 12 inches to 24 inches in length.
+They were also required to provide a written report accompanying the actual cutouts in that includes: photographs the replaced bare steel segment; a general description of the condition of the pipe; the street address from which it was taken; age of material; original wall thickness; measured depth of deepest pit of the cutout; operating pressure of replaced pipe; pH of soil condition of cutout surrounds; results of testing for microbiological acid producing bacteria (APB) and sulfate reducing bacteria (colonies per ML); and identification of the threshold of high bacteria counts.
 A power point of the bare steel segments removed to date can be found here.

 There is no formal accelerated replacement program for Keene propane/air system.
 The leak prone piping consists solely of cast iron gas distribution mains as the system contains no bare steel mains or bare steel services.
 This division attempts to coordinate replacement projects with municipal work undertaken by the City of Keene.